 Books & Ideas: How did your interest in the field of « ignorance studies » develop during your Ph.
 D. research?

 Linsey McGoey: When I first started my Master’s, I was still interested in some of the issues that I had been investigating during my time in South America.
 I was interested in the political economy of the global economy governance.
 I was interested in some of the IMF’s stipulations for certain economic policies they wanted certain nations such as Argentina to follow.
 But then, once I began my Ph.
 D. in sociology, my research interests just took another direction in that I was very much interested in studying Western institutions in as close upper manner as I could.
 So rather than basing my research in a non-Western setting, I decided to do an interview-based study in pharmaceutical regulation based in the United Kingdom, partly because I was concerned with the amount of political influence that pharmaceutical companies wielded.
 I had the good fortune to do my Ph.
 D. with a really excellent mentor and supervisor, named Nikolas Rose, and partly through my interests in Nikolas’ work, I came to be very interested in the work of Michel Foucault.
 It was a productive, a deliberate almost misreading of some of Foucault’s work on the power of knowledge nexus that led me to an interest in the strategic use of ignorance.
 It was also in a sense another productive interpretation, or slightly counterintuitive reading of the work of Nietzsche, in particular in Beyond Good and Evil where he talks about this sort of reciprocity between a will to knowledge and a will to ignorance.
 Based on this phrase, « the will to ignorance » that comes from Nietzsche, I began to look at pharmaceutical regulators from a perspective of « what are they trying not to know? », because it is not in their institutional interest to know certain phenomena that might make their various roles and duties to a number of different constituencies possible to execute.
 Therefore, they have to protect public safety as well as to appease pharmaceutical actors.
-Based on that dueling need, or emphasis, I have found that they sometimes, I argued, strategically try not to know certain information about the possible adverse of pharmaceutical drugs.
+Based on that dueling need, or emphasis, I have found that they sometimes, I argued, strategically try not to know certain information about the possible adverse effects of pharmaceutical drugs.
 This led me to start to do a lot of work on the sociology of ignorance.

 Books & Ideas: What led you to focus on the Gates Foundation and on so-called “philanthrocapitalists”?